 The Secretary of State is required to set a levy ceiling each year, at a level “sufficient to allow the Board of the PPF to raise a levy that ensures the safe funding of the compensation it provides, whilst providing reassurance to business that the levy will not be above a certain amount in any one year.”
 The ceiling is increased each year in line with earnings and can be increased by more if the Board makes a recommendation to that effect and the Treasury approves.
 Once the PPF has set its estimate, it uses a “scaling factor” to distribute the levy proportionately among eligible schemes.
 The PPF aims to keep the levy stable for three years.
 On 16 December 2019, it confirmed that its levy rules for 2020/21 would remain “stable and broadly unchanged from previous levy year.”
 Its levy estimate for 2020/21 was £620 million (PPF confirms levy rules for 2020/21).

 The PPF has a target of becoming self-sufficient by 2030.
 This is because it expects there to be fewer claims from schemes on the PPF in future and that the “the levy we need to collect will be small in comparison to our own assets and liabilities.”
 At this point, it will need to have confidence that it is holding enough money to pay compensation to members and protect them adequately from the risk of adverse conditions thereafter.
 (PPF Strategic Plan 2019/22).
-Its 2019 Annual Report said the PPF was 118.6% funded at end March 2019 – which it described as a high level of confidence that it remained on track to meet its self-sufficiency target by 2030.
+Its 2020 Annual Report, the PPF said the probability of success in relation to this target had fallen from 89% to 83% over the year to March 2020 but that this still indicated “a good level of confidence” that it remained on track to meet it.

 Documents to download